-RADJIMT is a new submodel that provides dissociation and ionization rates due to absorption of light and energetic photoelectrons in the mesosphere and thermosphere (see Tab.
-2).
-It is part of the upper atmosphere extension of MESSy initially described by Baumgaertner et al. (2013), which was partly based on the implementations from the middle and upper atmosphere model

-25 CMAT2 (Harris, 2001; Dobbin, 2005; Dobbin and Aylward, 2008).
+RADJIMT is a new submodel that provides dissociation and ionization rates due to absorption of light and energetic photoelectrons in the mesosphere and thermosphere (see Table 4).
+It is part of the upper atmosphere extension of MESSy initially described by Baumgaertner et al. (2013), which was partly based on the implementations from the middle and upper atmosphere model CMAT2 (Harris, 2001; Dobbin, 2005; Dobbin and Aylward, 2008).
 For upper atmosphere simulations with CAABA, MECCA was extended by the relevant chemical species (electrons and ions) and reactions (labeled %Up in gas.eqn).
-For the respective literature sources, see meccanism.pdf in the supplement.
+For the respective literature sources, see meccanism.pdf in the Supplement.

-Photodissociation and photoionization due to the absorption of solar X-ray, EUV, and UV radiation are calculated using fluxes from the SOLAR2000 empirical model (Tobiska et al., 2000), the GLOW model (Solomon et al., 1988), as well as data
+Photodissociation and photoionization due to the absorption of solar X-ray, EUV (extreme ultraviolet), and UV radiation are calculated using fluxes from the SOLAR2000 empirical model (Tobiska et al., 2000), the GLOW model (Solomon et al., 1988), and data presented by Henke et al. (1993) and Fennelly and Torr (1992).
+Relative partitioning between the possible products of the ionization process are based on the model of Strickland and Meier (1982) and Fuller-Rowell (1993).